ktorch/ktorch/docs/train.rst

 i.e. when the call to the batching function returns ``false``, the tensors are reset to their full size.
 But if the batching is stopped before the final batch, it may be necessary to restore the tensors to their full size explicitly.

-.. function:: restore(model) -> full size of training tensors along first dimension
+.. function:: restore(model) -> restore full size of training tensors along first dimension
-.. function:: testbatch(model) -> full size of test tensors along first dimension
+.. function:: testrestore(model) -> restore full size of test tensors along first dimension

    :param pointer model: an :doc:`api-pointer <pointers>` to a previously created :ref:`model <model>`.
    :return: Resets any subset of training/testing data and restores all data tensors to full size, returning size of first dimension.